yosiyoshi/flask_practice/README.md

 # Flask Practice

-Practice using frask to develop web-app.
+Practice using flask to develop web-app.

 # Requirements